OrifInformatique/ci_packbase_hmvc/application/modules/user/readme.md

 # user module #

-This module contains every element needed for user administration and authentication.
+This module contains all elements needed for user administration and authentication.

 ## Configuration ##